-Graphic designer insurance can help pay legal expenses if you experience a data breach, an employee is injured, or a client sues over unsatisfactory work.
+Graphic designer insurance can help pay legal expenses if a client sues over unsatisfactory work.
+It can also cover data breaches, employee injuries, and other costly risks.

 These policies provide coverage for common risks faced by graphic designers.